Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program (also known as “the 2501 Program”)

 - Community-based and nonprofit organizations (including tribal organizations)

-- Indian tribes providing agricultural education or other agricultural-related services to socially disadvantaged or veteran farmers and ranchers in their region.
+- Indian tribes providing agricultural education or other agricultural services to underserved or veteran farmers and ranchers in their region.

-Q. What groups are defined as socially disadvantaged under the 2501 Program?
+Q. What groups are defined as socially disadvantaged (underserved) under the 2501 Program?

 Under Section 2501 of the Food, Agriculture, Conservation and Trade Act of 1990 (FACT Act), also known as the 1990 Farm Bill, P.L.
 101-624, a socially disadvantaged group is defined as: A farmer or rancher who is a member of one or more of the following groups whose members have been subjected to racial or ethnic prejudice because of their identity as members of a group without regard to their individual qualities, 7 U.S.C. § 2279(e).
 Groups include, but are not limited to: